Jean-Louis Barrault: Personal life

 He was the uncle of actress Marie-Christine Barrault and sometime sponsor of Peter Brook.
 In 1940, he married the actress Madeleine Renaud.
-They founded a number of theaters together and toured extensively, including in South America.
+They founded a number of theatres together and toured extensively, including in South America.

 Death

 Barrault died from a heart attack in Paris on 22 January 1994, at the age of 83.^{:87} He is buried with his wife Madeleine in the Passy Cemetery in Paris.